bennydiamond/elegrp_dtr10_dtr30_esphome_template/README.md

 Refer to ESPHome's documentation on [packages](https://esphome.io/components/packages) to customize your device.

 ### Example of customization.
-To remove the Web server component from your device, you would just need to add the following at the bottom of your device's yaml file.
+To remove the Fallback Wifi Hotspot component from your device, you would just need to add the following at the bottom of your device's yaml file.

 ```
+wifi:
-web_server: !remove
+  ap: !remove
 ```

 To set static IP.